Preakness Stakes Betting Guide For New York

 |Yonkers Raceway||810 Yonkers Ave||Yonkers|

 This one is much easier to narrow down than betting on the Kentucky Derby because the Derby will weed out the pretenders.
+Odds for this year’s Preakness Stakes are available shortly before the race, provided by FanDuel Racing.

 Notable recent examples include American Pharoah, in 2015, who won the Preakness after taking the Derby and later completed the Triple Crown by winning the Belmont Stakes.
 In 2018, Justify took home the Preakness en route to a Triple Crown sweep.